JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ##### [Custom debounce](https://sugandsingh5566.medium.com/mastering-throttle-and-debounce-functions-in-react-native-with-javascript-a03965240829) or we will use lodash.
 For now i am thinking using lodash
 - Search spotify tracks #DONE
 - Style the search results
-- Add the close single result button inside of the component itself
+- Add the close single result button inside of the component itself #DONE
 - Add tracks to library from the search results or random track
-- Search results will be styled similar to spotify, no one big screen but it will be small rows
+- Search results will be styled similar to spotify, small rows with small images of containers

 ##### Image Distortion
 - Currently the left and right sides of the image are being distorted in the result card due to the image being stretched.
 Make sure that the image does not lose quality and is preserved